xmog/react-native-navigation/docs/docs/WorkingLocally.md

 Then:

-1. Install dependencies:
+1. Install dependencies `npm install`

-    ```sh
-    npm install
-    ```

-1. Run the playground project in Android and iOS so that you can get a feel for the project.
+2. Run the playground project in Android and iOS so that you can get a feel for the project.

-    1. `npm run start` to get the package running in a terminal, leave it open
+    - `npm run start` to get the packager running in a terminal, leave it open

-    1. **iOS**: `npm run xcode` & run the project from Xcode
+    - **iOS**: `npm run xcode` & run the project from Xcode

-    1. **Android**: Open the app in Android Studio and click `Run`, or run `npm run install-android`
+    - **Android**: `npm run install-android`, or open the app in Android Studio and click `Run`

-1. Run the tests.
+3. Run the tests (using the scripts below).
 Before you start changing things, make sure everything works.

-     ```sh
-     npm run test-all
-     ```
+	- To easily run all tests in parallel `npm run test-all`

 ## Workflow